alexfernandez/alexfernandez.github.io/2025/on-art.md

 I also like thinking hard about things that I find interesting, and don't think that we should be limited to give our opinion on matters outside our experience.

-On the other hand it is usually interesting to listen to experts.
+On the other hand it is usually more interesting to listen to experts.
+I just think that in this area the artists themselves are too lost in the process, and do not try to derive their advice from first principles.
+That is why I started with a very simple premise:

+> Art is any activity that intentionally transmits emotions among humans.

+And worked my way from there.
 In any case, take my advice with a grain of salt.

 # Artistic Categories